 We understand your desire to stick with your ways; after all, if something works for you, why change it?
 This is not however correct for SEO.
-To excel, you really want to realise that the algorithm is continuously changing, and you really want to adjust to suit it.
+To excel, you really want to realize that the algorithm is continuously changing, and you really want to adjust to suit it.
 Because this is too much for normal businesses to handle, many businesses hire marketing experts to handle it.
 You need to keep up with the forums, tech blogs, and Google’s own social media if you want to handle this yourself.

 Mistake: Images are Crucial

-One of the most frequently overlooked aspects of website optimisation is images.
-It is not enough to simply include an image on your website; you must also optimise it.
+One of the most frequently overlooked aspects of website optimization is images.
+It is not enough to simply include an image on your website; you must also optimize it.
 Images need to be in the right size, format, and resolution in order to do this accurately.
 This is due to the fact that images can affect page loading speeds, which in turn affects user engagement and rankings as a whole.
 Images also provide search engines with information through alternative text.